jbardera/RoamingInfo/README.md

 If you swipe (dismiss) the notification, a new one will be displayed when a change in the conexion occurs.
 To remove the service from memory and avoid further notifications, just tap the notification.

-Start again the app to show the settings activity, to enable/disable sound, vibration and data notifications.
+Double click the app icon to show the settings activity: to enable/disable sound, vibration and data notifications.